 6. Availability and delivery

 6.1.
 All orders are accepted subject to availability of the Products.
 If an order cannot be fulfilled, we will offer you an alternative or you will be given a full refund where you have paid for the Products.

 6.2.
 We will process your order on the next working day after the day we receive it .
 Your order will be shipped via Royal Mail to addresses in England, Wales and Scotland within 2 working days of the date of the Dispatch Confirmation unless there are exceptional circumstances and usually takes between 4-6 working days.
 Orders will be delivered on working days.
 Delivery chares are £3.95 per order and for orders with a value of £30 or over, delivery is free.

 6.3.
-To be eligible for Next Day delivery orders must be placed before 1pm.
+To be eligible for Next Day delivery orders must be placed before 1pm on weekdays.

 7. Risk and title